solsticedhiver/last_song/README.md

 **This does not play the radio** sound but just provide the information about the track/song played.

+The info are fetched automatically every 30 seconds, but you can do it manually, if need be with the double arrow button, in the bottom right corner.

 This is a *flutter* project able to run on Windows, Linux, on mobile (Android), MacOS.
 Use the `flutter-web.sh` script to run it in a browser.

 ![Last Song on Linux](last_song.png)